Power Ahead Colorado Rebates

 1. Rebates and Incentives ($43.1 million)

-For: All Denver metro homeowners and businesses. $1,500 for cold climate certified heat pumps.
-No income limits.
-Plans to issue 40,000+ rebates through 2030.
+For all Denver metro homeowners and businesses. $1,500 for a cold-climate certified heat pump, no income limits.
+DRCOG plans to issue 40,000+ rebates through 2030.

 2. Low-Income Program ($48.1M)